EU-Mercosur deal met with celebration and anger – DW – 12/06/2024

 European Commission chief Ursula von der Leyen announced the Mercosur deal on Friday, describing it as a "win-win agreement."
 The deal has meanwhile been met with rejection from Paris and European farmers unions.

-The EU-Mercosur deal is still pending the approval of at least 15 of the EU's 27-member-states as well as the European Parliament.
+The EU-Mercosur deal, which has been in the works for some 25 years, is still pending the approval of at least 15 of the EU's 27-member-states as well as the European Parliament.

+Those who support the deal say that it offers a way to reduce reliance on trade with China and it insulates EU nations from the impact of trade tariffs which US President-elect Donald Trump is threatening to impose.

+However, opponents argue that the deal would lead to cheap imports of South American commodities in a manner that would fail to meet the EU's green and food safety standards.
+The import of beef from the Latin American countries was the most glaring concern.

 EU, Germany, Spain celebrate the deal